Ensemble Kalman updates are empirical Matheron updates

 3 How to read it

-With a noisy observation ensemble \(Y=HX+\varepsilon\), the empirical \(C_{yy}\) already contains \(R\); do not add it again.
+With a noisy observation ensemble \(Y=HX+\varepsilon\), the empirical \(C_{yy}\) already contains \(R\); don’t add it again.

 4 Why I care

-If what we actually need are posterior samples, then the Matheron/EnKF rule is the “right thing”: it’s an affine pushforward that takes a prior draw \(x\) to a posterior draw \(x' = x + C_{xy}C_{yy}^{-1}(y^\* - y)\).
-This avoids building or storing any \(d\times d\) covariance at all, needs only matrix–vector products with \(H\) and solves in the observation space, and gives us Monte-Carlo access to any posterior functional we care about.
-In other words, computing the full posterior covariance is not just expensive in large \(d\); it’s usually irrelevant.
+If what we actually need are posterior samples, the Matheron/EnKF rule is the “right thing”: it’s an affine pushforward that maps a prior draw \(x\) to a posterior draw \(x' = x + C_{xy}C_{yy}^{-1}(y^\* - y)\).
+It avoids building or storing any \(d\times d\) covariance at all; it only needs matrix–vector products with \(H\), performs solves in the observation space, and gives us Monte‑Carlo access to any posterior functional we care about.
+In other words, computing the full posterior covariance isn’t just expensive for large \(d\); it’s usually irrelevant.
 The sample-to-sample map is also a reparameterization, so it’s differentiable and streams naturally as new data arrive (update the same ensemble, don’t refactor a giant matrix).
-We can treat the posterior as a set of paths, not a density we must summarize, and the implementation choices make themselves.
+We can treat the posterior as a set of paths, not a density we must summarize, and the implementation choices present themselves.
 See the toy code path for a minimal demonstration of this empirical posterior sampler.

 5 Implications